 A ZigBee PRO network shall have a trust center uniquely pointed to by each device in the network through apsTrustCenterAddress within each network member device.
 It is beyond the scope of the PRO Feature set to describe how this value is set or whether it is changed and the Trust Center relocated to another device during operation.
 The only requirement of the PRO Feature set is that all devices in the network point to the one unique Trust Center and that the device pointed to as the Trust Center supplies the security services described by this document.

-The trust center dictates the security parameters of the network, such as which network key type to use, settings of the service permissions table, when, if at all, to allow devices to use unsecured association to the network, and when, if at all, to allow an application master or link key to be set up between two devices.
+The trust center dictates the security parameters of the network, such as which network key type to use, settings of the trust center policies, when, if at all, to allow an application link key to be set up between two devices.
 For interoperability, there are two distinct security settings that can be used within the ZigBee PRO feature set – a standard and a high security.

-Networks can exist for periods without a trust center.
-There are some operations where it is necessary for the trust center to be operational in the network.
-These include initial network setup, key changes, and when joining and rejoining devices require updated keys.
+Networks can exist for without a trust center, known as distributed trust center mode.

 A wide range of implementations are possible, depending on the requirements of the application.
 A high security trust center may allow the user to install devices “out-of-band”, keep separate link keys for different devices, optionally ignore Mgmt_Permit_Joining_req commands from other nodes, and configure application trust policies between devices or groups of devices, etc. A standard security trust center would not offer these advantages, but would not be required to carry the associated costs.